-The brand of mayonnaise and type of mustard you use is up to you.
+The brand of mayonnaise and the type of mustard you use is up to you.
 Dijon mustard gives the eggs a nice bite, but yellow mustard works just as well.
 Generally speaking, you'll need more mayonnaise than mustard, but the proportion is really to taste.
-Seasoning can be just salt and black pepper, but a dash of paprika works really well.
+Seasoning can be just salt and black pepper, but a dash of paprika or garlic powder works really well.
 For extra depth, use smoked paprika.

 Fill the eggs